margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Love,
 Margaret

+## Top Songs ##
+* "When You Say Nothing at All"
+* "Memphis Soul Song"
+* "I'm So Tired of Being Alone"
+* "Be Thou My Vision"
+* "Lo, How a Rose Ere Blooming"
+* "My Life Goes On In Endless Song Above Earth's Lamentations"

 ## Song Lyrics ##
 Songs share stories, human stories.
 Songs share stories of relationships.
 Songs express the heart of someone and speak to the heart of another.
 Songs capture words through feelings in catchy, punchy, witty, and clever ways.
 People can learn lessons from songs, sing along to songs, dance to songs, and learn to create their own songs.
 People can use music to heal.